General terms and conditions of sale Madame Brasserie and of the website

 5.4 Anyone in breach of the above may be refused access or be removed from the venue where the Service is provided, without the option of being refunded the price paid, the Service Provider also reserving the right to take all measures that it deems appropriate.

-The Customer must adhere to his confirmed ascent times.
-Otherwise, he may not be granted access to the lift.
-The Customer may not claim any reimbursement or compensation in this respect.
+The Customer must adhere to their confirmed ascent times.
+Otherwise they may be refused access to the elevator and be unable to claim any refund or compensation in this respect.

 Article 7 – Intellectual property